Cart 0

 Grade 11 Classical Physics

-The pace and content level is comparable to college-level General Chemistry 1 and 2, thus the course extends the conceptual foundation provided in the 10th grade Chemistry course.
-Advanced chemistry presents more sophisticated analytical laboratory methods as well as delves more deeply into atomic theory, chemical and molecular bonding, chemical reactions, thermodynamics, and acids and bases.
-At the end of this course, students are prepared to take the AP Chemistry exam.
-Students interested in taking the class will be expected to have maintained an A- average in Math and at least an A- in 10th Grade Chemistry.
+The pace and content level of this advanced course is comparable to college-level General Chemistry 1 and 2, thus the course extends the conceptual and mathematical foundations provided in the 10th grade Chemistry course.
+Advanced chemistry presents more sophisticated analytical laboratory methods as well as delves more deeply into atomic theory, chemical and molecular bonding, states of matter, chemical reactions, thermodynamics, and acid/base chemistry.
+The course follows the curriculum outlined by the College Board for AP Chemistry and, at the culmination of this course, students should be prepared to take the AP Chemistry exam.

-Grade 12 Advanced Physics
+Grades 12 Advanced Physics I

 The goal of the program is to assist each student in recognizing and eventually capitalizing on the many options available to him and to empower him in the college admissions process.
 Boys learn how to evaluate accurately their own achievements and aspirations; how to prepare for standardized testing; how to gather specific information about a variety of colleges and universities; how to organize the paperwork associated with college applications; and, most importantly, how to make informed and rational choices about their futures.